miniflux/website/content/features.md

 - Fetch original article and returns only relevant contents (Readability parser)
 - Custom scraper rules based on <abbr title="Cascading Style Sheets">CSS</abbr> selectors
 - Custom rewriting rules
+- Regex filter to allow or block articles
 - Override default user agent to bypass websites restrictions
+- Option to allow self-signed or invalid certificates (disabled by default)
+- Scrape YouTube's website to get video duration as read time (disabled by default)

 <h2 id="ui">User Interface <a class="anchor" href="#ui" title="Permalink">¶</a></h2>

 - Stylesheet optimized for readability
 - Responsive design (works on desktop, tablet, and mobile devices)
 - No fancy user interface
-- Doesn't require to download an application from the App/Play Store
+- Doesn't require to download an application from Apple/Google Store
 - You could add Miniflux to the home screen
 - Keyboard shortcuts
 - Touch events on mobile devices